What You Need to Know About Wind Turbine Service Technician

 The states with the most job growth for Wind Turbine Service Technician are Wyoming, Texas, and North Dakota.
 Watch out if you plan on working in Arkansas, New Mexico, or Iowa.
 These states have the worst job growth for this type of profession.

-Do Wind Turbine Service Technicians Make A Lot Of Money?
+Average Wind Turbine Service Technicians Salary

-The typical yearly salary for Wind Turbine Service Technicians is somewhere between $37,780 and $83,560.
+The average yearly salary of a Wind Turbine Service Technician ranges between $37,780 and $83,560.

 Wind Turbine Service Technicians who work in West Virginia, Colorado, or North Dakota, make the highest salaries.